luna215/signoz.io/docs/userguide/forward-cloudwatch-logs-to-signoz.md

 }
 ```
 :::note
-Make sure you have aws configured on the machine where otel-collector is running
+Make sure you have AWS configured on the machine where otel-collector is running
 :::

 **Step 3** : Configure the awscloudwatch receiver